cassielumbrazo/cassielumbrazo.github.io/_pages/about.md

 Journal is created and supported by [Jekyll Themes](https://jekyllthemes.io), and is available for $49.

-<a href="https://jekyllthemes.io/theme/journal-personal-jekyll-theme" class="button button--large">Get This Theme</a>
+<a href="https://twitter.com/cassielumbrazo" class="button button--large">A buttom for Twitter, Nice</a>